Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Experimental Results for Baseline Approaches

-Although MOEA does not perform very well in instances with general weights, the multi-objective approach with a better defined dominance, MOEA\_D, does outperform (1+1)~EA in many cases.
-We compare the performance of (1+1)~EA and MOEA\_D below.
+Although \EA does not perform very well in instances with general weights, the multi-objective approach with a better defined dominance, \EAd, does outperform (1+1)~EA in many cases.
+We compare the performance of (1+1)~EA and \EAd below.

-When changes are smaller, it can be seen in Table~\ref{tbl:uni_wg} that the mean of offline errors of MOEA\_D is smaller than (1+1)~EA.
-The dominance of MOEA\_D is such that only keeps the dominant solutions.
-When a new solution is found, the algorithm compare it to all of the population, removes solutions that are dominated by it and keeps it only if it is not dominated by the any other one.
+When changes are smaller, it can be seen in Table~\ref{tbl:uni_wg} that the mean of offline errors of \EAd is smaller than of the (1+1)~EA.
+The dominance of \EAd is such it only keeps the dominant solutions.
+When a new solution is found, the algorithm compares it to all of the population, removes solutions that are dominated by it and keeps it only if it is not dominated by any other solution in the population.
 This process improves the quality of the solutions by increasing the probability of keeping a solution beneficial to future generations.
 Moreover, it reduces the size of the population significantly.
-Large changes to the capacity, however, makes the MOEA\_D keep more individuals, and it is in this circumstance that (1+1)~EA may perform better than MOEA\_D.
+Large changes to the capacity, however, makes the \EAd keep more individuals, and then (1+1)~EA may perform better than \EAd.

-When $r=10000$, MOEA\_D does not have significantly better results in all cases unlike in the case of $r=2000$, and in most of the situations it performs as well as (1+1)~EA.
+When $r=10000$, \EAd does not have significantly better results in all cases unlike in the case of $r=2000$, and in most of the situations it performs as well as (1+1)~EA.
 In all high frequency conditions where $\tau = 100$, the (1+1)~EA has better performance.
-It may be caused by MOEA\_D needing more time to optimize a population with a larger size.
-Moreover, when the magnitude of changes is large, it is more likely that a new change will force MOEA\_D to remove all of its stored individuals and start from scratch.
+It may be caused by \EAd needing more time to optimize a population with a larger size.
+Moreover, when the magnitude of changes is large, it is more likely that a new change will force \EAd to remove all of its stored individuals and start from scratch.

 We now study the experimental results that come from considering the dynamic changes under the normal distribution (Table~\ref{tbl:norm_WG}).
 The results confirm that (1+1)~EA is faster when changes are more frequent.
-When the variation of changes is small, skipping the case with uncorrelated similar weights and frequent changes, MOEA\_D has always been the best algorithm in terms of performance and MOEA has been the worst.
+When the variation of changes is small, in most of the cases \EAd has been the best algorithm in terms of performance and \EA has been the worst.

 The most notable results occur in the case with uncorrelated similar weights and small $\sigma$.
 (1+1)~EA outperforms both other algorithms in this instance.
 This happens because of the value of $\delta$ and the weights of the instances. $\delta$ is set to $2\sigma$ in the multi-objective approaches and the weights of items are integers in $[1001, 1010]$ in this type of instance.
 (1+1)~EA is able to freely get closer to the optimal solutions from both directions, while the multi-objective approaches are only allowed to consider solutions in range of $[C-\delta, C+\delta]$.
 In other words, it is possible that there is only one solution in that range or even no solution.
 Thus, the multi-objective approaches either do not find any feasible solution and get penalty in the offline error, or are not able to improve their feasible solution.
 Hence, multi-objective approaches have no advantage in this type of instances according to the value of $\delta$ and weights of the items, and in fact, may have a disadvantage.